Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 Support

-Each state has a counselling and advocacy services funded by the government to support people impacted by the disability Royal Commission.
+Each state has a counselling and advocacy services funded by the government to support people impacted by the Disability Royal Commission.
 Information on NSW services can be found on the Australian Government Department of Social Services website.

 People can also contact the National Counselling and Referral Service for counselling support, or to be referred to an independent advocate, legal service, or other support services.
 The number to call is 1800 421 468 or (02) 6146 1468.
 The service is available 9am–6pm AEDT weekdays and 9am–5pm AEDT weekends.